mhadam/snowplow.wiki-fork/setup-guide/4-setup-alternative-data-stores/redshift/Setting-up-Redshift.md

 4. Once created, copy the Role ARN as you will need it in the next section.
 5. Now you need to attach new role to running Redshift cluster.
 Go to `AWS Console -> Redshift -> Clusters -> Manage IAM Roles` and attach just created role.

-### 8.2.
-Storage Target Configuration JSON

-EmrEtlRunner and RDB Loader uses [Redshift Storage target configuration JSON][storage-target-config] to access Redshift.
-This file **must** have `json` extension and placed to dedicated folder, which path specified with `--targets` option in EmrEtlRunner.

-In this file uou need to add a role ARN created in previous step as `roleArn`.
+The role ARN created in this step should be placed as `roleArn` in Storage target configuration.
 Note: this should be full ARN URI, looking like `arn:aws:iam::719197435995:role/RedshiftLoadRole`.

 <a name="secure-password" />